MrRyanCramer/wiki-page-views/readme.md

 Once the data is gathered, it can be aggregated and sorted.

 There are corner cases with the threshold values that could make this approach not generate 100% accurate results.
-Luckily, these corner cases are resolved with the listed assumption that any article not listed on a day has 0 views.
+Luckily, these corner cases are resolved with the listed assumption that any article not listed on a day should be considered to have no views.

 ## On the most viewed articles per month
 The previous limitation with the wikipedia data granularity is not present with this use case.
-This lets us get away with using the API directly for the answer.
+This lets us get away with using the `Get the most viewed articles for a project` endpoint directly for the answer.

 ## On the view count of a specific article for a week or month
 Here the `Get pageview counts for a page` wikipedia endpoint helps out a great deal.